EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 # Design of `R` packages

-The most important decision for the suite of SEA packages involves data format.
+The most important decision for the design of the suite of SEA packages involves data format.
-We authors are among those who developed the Physical Supply-Use Table (PSUT) framework, a matrix approach to describing energy flows from resource extraction to processing stages and, ultimately, to final demand [@Rocco:2016; @Guevara:2017; @Heun:2018].
+We authors are among those who developed the Physical Supply-Use Table (PSUT) framework, a matrix-based approach to describing energy flows ("products" in PSUT terminology) from resource extraction to processing stages
-We chose the PSUT framework as the data format for the `R` packages, because it succinctly describes the flow of energy carriers ("products" in PSUT terminology) among energy conversion machines
+("industries" in PSUT terminology) and, ultimately, to final demand [@Rocco:2016; @Guevara:2017; @Heun:2018; @Aramendia:2022tv].
-("industries" in PSUT terminology) via a set of six matrices described in the following table.
+We chose the PSUT framework as the data format for the `R` packages, because it succinctly describes an entire ECC via a set of six matrices described in the following table.

 | Matrix      | rows x columns     | Name                           | Description                                              |